3 Natural Treatments That Get Rid Of Cold Sores Fast

 2. Apply essential oils.

 In a randomized, double-blind trial of 116 patients with herpes simplex cold sores, 96 percent reported a complete clearing of lesions by day eight after using a 1 percent Lemon balm (Melissa officinalis) extract cream five times per day.
 Another study found that just 72 hours after first applying lemon balm essential oil to lesions, subjects' blisters were significantly smaller and healed faster.
+In terms of why these balms seemed to work, the tannin and polyphenols in the essential oils appear to be responsible for the antiviral effect of the balm.

 Peppermint essential oil is also a powerhouse against herpes simplex virus blisters, with one study finding that 99 percent of the virus was killed just a few hours after being exposed to peppermint oil.